-Some time during 2016 I got my hands on Writing an interpreter in Go by Thorsten Ball.
-I skimmed through the first few chapters, really liked what I read and then life happened and I never actually got around to building an interpreter.
+Some time during 2016 I got my hands on the book Writing an interpreter in Go by Thorsten Ball.
+I skimmed through the first few chapters, liked what I read and then… life happened and I never actually got around to building an interpreter. :(

 Writing a bytecode compiler and virtual machine

-That’s where the second book comes in: Writing a compiler in Go.
-Reusing the lexer and parser of your interpreter, it shows you how to build a compiler outputting bytecode.
+Reusing the AST from the first book, it shows you how to build a compiler outputting bytecode.
 Simultaneously, you start building a virtual machine capable of executing that bytecode.

-After getting the virtual machine up and running, calculating the 35th fibonacci number now only takes 1.16 seconds.
-That’s much closer to some of today’s production-grade interpreted languages!
+After getting the virtual machine up and running, calculating the 35th fibonacci number now only takes 0.82 seconds.
+That’s much closer or even faster than some other interpreted languages already.

-- The C Programming Language by Kernighan & Ritchie.
+- Book: The C Programming Language by Kernighan & Ritchie.
 Still the best resource for learning C.